blekhmanlab/rxivist/spider/README.md

 docker exec -it testdb psql testdb postgres
 ```

-Because the repository is bind-mounted to the container, editing the files locally using your editor of choice will result in the files also changing within the container. **Exiting the container's TTY will cause the container to stop,** and you will have to run steps 4 through 7 again.
+Because the repository is bind-mounted to the container, editing the files locally using your editor of choice will result in the files also changing within the container. **Exiting the container's TTY will cause the container to stop,** and you will have to run step 4 again.
 If you're still inside the container, you can run `python spider.py` as many times as you want.
+Run `./launch_containers.sh` again if you exit the Python container but want another one; it will use the existing DB container if it's running, or launch another of those as well.

 ### On a local machine